-State lawmakers consider legislation to combat skyrocketing insulin prices, including imports from Canada
+As insulin prices soar, Washington lawmakers weigh price caps and importing drugs from Canada

 - SB 6113, establishing a centralized state insulin purchasing program.

-Keiser says her bills are modeled after similar program in other states, including Utah, which pays for its public employees to travel to Tijuana, Mexico, or Vancouver, B.C., in order to fill their expensive prescriptions.
+Keiser says her bills are modeled after similar programs in other states, including Utah, which pays for its public employees to travel to Tijuana, Mexico, or Vancouver, B.C., in order to fill their expensive prescriptions.
 She also cited Colorado, which put a $100 cap on insulin co-pays last year.

 Supporters of the bill called out the three major insulin producers — Sanofi, Eli Lilly and Novo Nordisk — for dominating the market and setting crippling prices.